 4. Compensating for Eating With Exercise

 Hate to break it to you, but you're probably not incinerating as many calories at the gym as you think.
-A 2010 study published in The Journal of Sports Medicine and Physical Fitness found that participants overestimated — by quadruple! — the amount of calories the burned in a sweat session.
+A December 2010 study in The Journal of Sports Medicine and Physical Fitness found that participants overestimated — by quadruple! — the amount of calories they burned in a sweat session.
 To make matters worse, this misjudgment led them to consume almost triple the calories they burned during exercise.

 Instead of eating the chips and penalizing yourself with a backbreaking workout, just budget the chips into your day, says Langevin.
 For example, if the chips are 300 calories, make a healthy adjustment to your dinner — add more veggies and be sure to include a low-calorie lean protein like fish or chicken.